To All Awards

 Eligibility FAQ

 Can students enter?
-No. Students may enter the Student Competition.
+No. Students may only enter the Student Competition.
 Go here for categories, eligibility and deadlines for the Student Awards competition.

 Can I enter something I entered last year?
 Not in the same competition, but if it meets the eligibility period for a different competition, then yes.